Windows Phone 8

-Windows Phone 8 is the second generation of the Windows Phone mobile operating system from Microsoft.
-It was released on October 29, 2012, and, like its predecessor, it features a flat user interface based on the Metro design language.
-It was succeeded by Windows Phone 8.1, which was unveiled on April 2, 2014.
+Windows Phone 8 is the second generation of the Windows Phone mobile operating system from Microsoft, released on October 29, 2012.
+It runs on the Windows NT kernel and is the successor to Windows Phone 7.
+It was the first Windows platform for mobile devices to be closely related to, and match the version number, of a desktop counterpart, in this case Windows 8.

-Windows Phone 8 replaces the Windows CE-based architecture used in Windows Phone 7 with the Windows NT kernel found in Windows 8.
-As a consequence of this, Windows Phone 7 devices cannot run or update to Windows Phone 8, and new applications compiled specifically for Windows Phone 8 are not made available for Windows Phone 7 devices.
-Developers can make their apps available on both Windows Phone 7 and Windows Phone 8 devices by targeting both platforms via the proper SDKs in Visual Studio.
+Like its predecessor, it features a flat user interface based on the Metro design language.
+Windows Phone 8 replaced the Windows CE-based architecture used in Windows Phone 7.x with the NT kernel found in Windows 8.
+As a consequence of this, Windows Phone 7.x devices cannot run or update to Windows Phone 8, and new applications compiled specifically for Windows Phone 8 are not made available for Windows Phone 7.x devices.
+Windows Phone 8 devices were manufactured by Nokia, HTC, Samsung and Huawei.

-Windows Phone 8 devices were manufactured by Microsoft Mobile (formerly Nokia), HTC, Samsung and Huawei.
+Windows Phone 8 was succeeded by Windows Phone 8.1, which was unveiled on April 2, 2014.
+Support for Windows Phone 8 ended in January 2016.